KKowalewski24/social-racetrack/README.md

 * Create new project and set its name

 #### Local Machine
+* Go to project main directory
+* Go to `functions` directory and run `npm install`
-* Go to project directory
+* Go back to project main directory
 * Run below commands
 ```
 npm install -g firebase-tools